 The shoulder is one of the most flexible joints in the human body but, due to the small joint capsule contact zone, it’s not as mechanically robust and stable as others.
 This means the shoulder socket, bones, and associated tendons and muscles are vulnerable to pain from overuse, past injury, arthritis and inflammation.
 Treatment for shoulder pain depends on the cause, which can be determined by a healthcare professional—though there are plenty of options for recovery.

 When you experience shoulder pain, it’s not always easy to determine for yourself what the possible causes may be.
 Sometimes the pain in your shoulder is even referred pain from another part of your body.
 Ultimately, you could be experiencing pain for a wide range of reasons.

-The majority of shoulder pain is due to one of the following problems:
+The majority of shoulder problems are due to one of the following common causes:

 - Frozen shoulder

 A conventional treatment for shoulder pain may be perfectly suited to your condition, depending on the cause of your pain.
 If you are experiencing persistent shoulder pain, you should consult with a healthcare professional to determine the cause—treatment options will then be laid out for you.